 - Income-Contingent Repayment (ICR).

-The problem for Parent PLUS loan borrowers is that these loans are not eligible for IBR, REPAYE, PAYE, or ICR.
+The problem for Parent PLUS loan borrowers is that these loans are not eligible for IBR, REPAYE, SAVE, PAYE, or ICR.
 This means that even if you are in a public service job, payments on a Parent PLUS loan will not be helping you towards student loan forgiveness.

 However, there is one exception.